momu451/omermustafa/README.md

 - Example: `https://YOUR_USERNAME.github.io/omer-mustafa/`

 ## Privacy
 Phone and address are intentionally omitted.
-Contact is via LinkedIn only.
+Contact is via the form only.

+## Contact form
+This site uses Formspree to gate CV access.
+Update the endpoint in `index.html` if needed.